felixpeters/xai-radiology-app/README.md

-# AI-supported app for CT analysis
+# CT analysis with explainable AI features

 This Gatsby app is used for user experiments in a current study that examines whether and how explainable AI features should be integrated into medical applications.